Hippophae rhamnoides: Soil and climate requirements

 In nature H. rhamnoides is found growing profusely on a wide range of soil types, but does better in soils with a light physical structure, rich in nutrient compounds and with a pH near neutral (pH 6.5–7.5).
 Best growth occurs in deep, well drained, sandy loam with ample organic matter.
-Very light, sandy soils have low water carrying capacity and are also low in nutrient mineral elements; so without the previous addition of organic matter, are not appropriate.
+Light, sandy soils have low water carrying capacity and are also low in nutrient mineral elements; so without the previous addition of organic matter, are not appropriate.
 Similarly inappropriate are clayey soils, with high density and water retention characteristics.

 H. rhamnoides is considered drought resistant but it is a moisture sensitive plant especially in the spring when plants are flowering and young fruits are beginning to develop.
 Planting in arid or semiarid areas is possible, if water is supplied for establishment.

 It can bear fruits at altitudes up to 2000 m above sea level.
 The plant can withstand temperatures from −43 °C to + 40 °C. Vegetation begins at average daily air temperatures of 5 to 7 °C. It flowers at temperatures 10 to 15 °C and requires total effective temperatures, spring to harvest time, of 14.5 °C to 17.5 °C, depending on latitude, elevation and species.
 Frost hardiness is the highest in deep dormancy in November and December.
 During this period, negative temperatures of −50 °C may be tolerated.
 Whereas in the post-dormant period in January to March, the critical temperature drops in air temperature for the male to −30 °C to −35 °C and for the female, −40 °C to −45 °C. H. rhamnoides can only be grown in well-lit, unshaded areas.
-Starting from its very earliest stage of development, it can not tolerate shade.
+Starting from its earliest stage of development, it cannot tolerate shade.

-As for fertilization, phosphorus is indispensable for the normal life process of the nodules on the roots.
+As for fertilization, phosphorus is indispensable for the normal life processes of the nodules on the roots.
 The plant requires little nitrogen, due to its ability to fix nitrogen.